alexpanter/FSRemark/README.md

 This project aims to ease the parsing of remark files by utilizing the built-in string functionalities provided by F# and the .NET platform.

+In contrary to the original `remarks` application, `FSharpRemarks` is designed to be a simple console tool which, given a remarks (.mrk) file as input produces an html document, no questions asked.

+__To attain these goals__ :
-All syntax errors in a `remarks` file are reported with an exact line number and a short description of the error.
-This is motivated by the need for more user-friendly feedback in the original application.
+* All syntax errors in a `remarks` file are reported with an exact line number and a short description of the error.
+* The application will automatically calculate the student's points in total, and add them to the html file.
+* If the maximum number of points for each task do not add up to the provided total, an error will be printed with the difference.
+* In contrast to the original design, the header line is now optional.

 ### Technicalities:
 The application works by first generating a list of lexer tokens from the file,